urschrei/cocktails/README.md

 This is – in an abstract sense – a classic combinatorial optimisation problem.
 One way of solving combinatorics problems is ["branch and bound"](https://en.wikipedia.org/wiki/Branch_and_bound) (BnB).
 This is a Rust implementation of the solution provided by Forest Gregg (reproduced here, lightly edited).

 The Rust version doesn't currently have great performance compared to the Python version as it uses a `BTreeSet` to hold ingredients and these sets – of varying length – are recalculated frequently as the algorithm runs.
 Unfortunately, `BTreeSet` uses [hashbrown](https://stackoverflow.com/q/20832279/416626) as its hashing algorithm, and it's far too high-quality (slow) compared to [the hashing algorithm used](https://stackoverflow.com/q/20832279/416626) for Python's `frozenset`.
-I have some ideas for replacing `BTreeSet` which will hopefully give an order-of-magnitude speedup over the Python version, but we shall see.

 ## Running the code
 Run `cargo build --release`.
 The binary (from [`main.rs`](src/main.rs)) can be run using e.g. `./target/release/branchbound`